Supporting the Weight of the Door

 Types of Garage Door Springs

 Garage door springs offset the weight of your garage door.
 Simply put, it helps open and close your garage door.
 A 100-pound garage door requires springs that can withstand 100 pounds of weight.
 Installing the wrong types of springs will cause your door to fail while opening and closing.
 As a result, you make your garage door unsafe.
-Thunder Garage Door & Locksmith Services works with all types of garage door springs.
-Our technicians have all the expertise and knowledge to service your garage door, no matter the model.
+Thunder Garage Door & Locksmith Services works with all types of garage door springs in Vancouver.
+Our technicians have all the expertise and knowledge to provide professional repair services in Portland, no matter the model.

-Here are the types of garage door springs our team works with:
+Here are the types of garage door springs in Vancouver our team works with:

 - Extension springs